-At this month’s SciComm Studio, we will hear from mobile app developers and social media strategists on how to best get messages across online.
-First, we’ll learn from the founders of Humbot, a mobile app designed to help the public understand scientific concepts through bite-sized content.
-Then, we’ll hear from the Director of Social Media for UC Berkeley, who is taking a bottom-up approach to connecting students and scientists with their communities.
+At this month’s SciComm Studio, we will have a variety of speakers that will tell us how to effectively get messages across online.
+We’ll hear from the co-founder of Humbot, a mobile app designed to help the public understand scientific concepts through bite-sized content, the Director of Social Media for UC Berkeley, who is taking a bottom-up approach to connecting students and scientists with their communities, and many more.

 6:30pm – doors

 9:00pm – close

 Can Olcer is the co-founder of Humbot and is responsible for building the software.
 Even though Can’s formal background is in business, he has been working as a software engineer for the past five years.

 Prior to founding Humbot, he was the co-founder and CTO at the Swiss power bank on-demand start-up Battere.